Detecting Lookahead Bias in LLM Forecasts: Results

+on the pooled in-sample window and then on subsamples that split firms by the median of $\text{LAP}^{P(\text{known})}$.
+Table~\ref{tab:headline_umd_validation} reports the results.
+In Column~(1), the pooled estimate is $\hat\theta = 0.264$ ($t = 3.53$): a one-unit movement in the recall-query directional signal predicts a $26$~bp higher next-day return.
+Equivalently, a one-standard-deviation increase in $(U-D)_{i,t+1}$ predicts a $0.127$ percentage points higher next-day return, about $2.95\%$ of one return standard deviation.
+In Column~(2), restricted to firm-days in the top half of $\text{LAP}^{P(\text{known})}$, the coefficient rises to $0.306$ ($t = 3.59$).
+In Column~(3), restricted to the bottom half, the coefficient is statistically zero ($-0.159$, $t = -0.33$).
+The recall query carries return-predictive content precisely on the firm-days where the model commits to a direction, and essentially no content where it abstains.
+This validates $\text{LAP}^{P(\text{known})}$ as a sharp marker of whether the model has memorized something about the firm-date pair.

+\paragraph{Detection: the LLM signal is amplified at high LAP} We now turn to the main detection regression motivated by Section~\ref{sec:theory}:

-where $r_{i,t+1}$ is the stock return of firm $i$ on day $t+1$ (in \%), $\text{LLM}_{i,t}\in \{-1, 0,+1\}$ derived from the LLM's evaluation of news headlines, and $\text{LAP}_{i,t}$ is the lookahead propensity for the news headline as specified in equation \ref{eq:lap}.
-Following \cite{lopez2023can}, we includes firm and date fixed effects.
-Panel A of Table \ref{tab:descriptive_stats} shows summary statistics of main variables.
+where $r_{i,t+1}$ is the next-day return for firm $i$ in percentage points, $\text{LLM}_{i,t} \in \{-1, 0, +1\}$ is the headline-direction signal from Llama-3.3-70B, and $\text{LAP}^{P(\text{known})}_{i,t+1}$ is the lookahead propensity defined in Equation~(\ref{eq:lap}).
+All specifications include firm and date fixed effects, with standard errors clustered by date.
+Per Proposition~\ref{prop:detection}, a positive interaction coefficient $\hat\delta$ is the empirical signature of lookahead-bias contamination.

-Table~\ref{tab:stock_return_LAP} presents our results.
-The specification in Column (1) does not include the interaction term and thus replicates the main finding of \cite{lopez2023can}.
-It shows that LLMs can predict returns: a one–standard-deviation increase in the LLM prediction measure predicts a 0.197\% higher next-day return.
-Column (2) introduces our main test.
-The coefficient before the interaction term $\text{LLM}_{i,t} \times \text{LAP}_{i,t}$ is positive and highly significant.
-This means that the LLM's predictive power increases dramatically for high-LAP headlines.
-Economically, a one–standard-deviation increase in LAP increases the marginal effect of LLM on next-day stock return by 0.077\%, which is about 37\% of the standalone LLM effect shown in Column (1).
-The coefficient of LLM itself become insignificant.
+Table~\ref{tab:stock_return_LAP} presents the results.
+Column~(1) reports the LLM-only specification and replicates the central finding of \cite{lopez2023can}: a one-step move in the LLM signal predicts a $0.21\%$ higher next-day return ($t = 12.18$).
+Column~(2) adds the LAP main effect and the LLM~$\times$~LAP interaction.
+The interaction coefficient is positive and highly significant: $\hat\delta = 0.162$ ($t = 3.64$).
+Economically, on a firm-day where $\text{LAP}^{P(\text{known})}$ equals one (the model is essentially certain it knows the outcome), the marginal effect of the LLM signal is $0.141 + 0.162 = 0.303\%$, more than double the marginal effect on a firm-day where $\text{LAP}^{P(\text{known})}$ equals zero ($0.141\%$).
+Equivalently, a one-standard-deviation increase in $\text{LAP}^{P(\text{known})}$ raises the marginal effect of the LLM signal by $0.067$ percentage points, about $32\%$ of the standalone LLM effect reported in Column~(1).
+The headline-direction signal performs much better on the firm-days where the model already knows the answer.